Deploy Genesys Customer Experience Insights

 pvc: backup: capacity: 1Gi # if gcxi.deployment.deployLocalPV == true, this defaults to gcxi.storageClass.local.name # otherwise must be set explicitly storageClassName: azure-files-retain #storage class name volumeName: log: capacity: 1Gi hostPath: /mnt/log/gcxi # if gcxi.deployment.deployLocalPV == true, this defaults to gcxi.storageClass.local.name # otherwise must be set explicitly storageClassName: azure-files-retain #storage class name volumeName: postgres: capacity: 1Gi # if gcxi.deployment.deployLocalPV == true, this defaults to gcxi.storageClass.local.name # otherwise must be set explicitly storageClassName: azure-files volumeName: share: capacity: 1Gi # if gcxi.deployment.deployLocalPV == true, this defaults to gcxi.storageClass.local.name # otherwise must be set explicitly storageClassName: azure-files-retain volumeName:

-The following procedures describe example steps to deploy GCXI with OpenShift or GKE.
+The following procedures describe example steps to deploy GCXI with OpenShift, GKE, or AKS.
 The exact steps required vary depending on your environment.

 1. Prepare for deployment